 Formation for Children and Youth

-Sunday School for fall 2020 begins with a weekly video available online each Sunday morning for children and families.
+In 2021, we continue with a weekly video available online each Sunday morning for children and families.
 It's called Children's Time and will feature the clergy, me, and Sunday School and Children's Chapel teachers with lessons, songs, even activities!
 There is a link on the home page of the website.

 If you would like to receive news via email about Sunday School at Christ Church, please contact me and we will add you to our mailing list.